kaizhu256/node-db-lite/README.md

 /*
 example.js

-this script will will demo the browser-version of db
+this script will will demo the browser-version of db-lite

 instruction
     1. save this script as example.js